binarymist/DeploymentTool/README.md

 Add all commands in the `remoteWork` file that are prefixed with `sudo` to the `/etc/sudoers` file, other wise they will fail.
 Be specific about these commands, otherwise you are giving the script more privileges than it needs.

 I usually like to add the sudo commands seperated by a `,` to a `Cmnd_Alias`.
-If you have any trouble constructing your `/etc/sudoers` file, submit an issue and I can help you with it.
+If you have any trouble constructing your `/etc/sudoers` file, check the [man page](https://linux.die.net/man/5/sudoers), if you are still struggling, submit an issue and I will help you with it.

 If anythings not clear please submit a bug.